YaoLab-Bioinfo/LIRBase/Tutorial.md

 >&emsp;&emsp;**LIRBase** is a database with comprehensive collection of **long inverted repeats** in 424 eukaryotic genomes.

->&emsp;&emsp;Using IRF ([https://tandem.bu.edu/irf/irf.download.html](https://tandem.bu.edu/irf/irf.download.html)), we identified a total of 6,619,473 long inverted repeats in the whole genomes of 424 eukaryotes, including 297,317 LIRs in 77 metazoa genomes, 1,731,978 LIRs in 139 plant genomes and 4,585,178 LIRs in 208 vertebrate genomes. **LIRBase** is deployed at [https://venyao.xyz/lirbase/](https://venyao.xyz/lirbase/) for online use.
+>&emsp;&emsp;Using IRF ([https://tandem.bu.edu/irf/irf.download.html](https://tandem.bu.edu/irf/irf.download.html)), we identified a total of 6,619,473 long inverted repeats in the whole genomes of 424 eukaryotes, including 297,317 LIRs in 77 invertebrate metazoa genomes, 1,731,978 LIRs in 139 plant genomes and 4,585,178 LIRs in 208 vertebrate genomes. **LIRBase** is deployed at [https://venyao.xyz/lirbase/](https://venyao.xyz/lirbase/) for online use.

 >&emsp;&emsp;The homepage of **LIRBase** displays the main functionalities of **LIRBase** (**Figure 1**).